-Reuben College focuses on areas of research that explore challenging issues, pose thought-provoking questions, and hold potential for bringing a wide range of benefits to society in the future.
+Reuben College focuses on areas of research that explore challenging issues, pose thought-provoking questions, and hold potential for bringing wide range of benefits to society in the future.
 This is why at Reuben we promote a unique flavour of public engagement: interdisciplinary public engagement that involves both basic and translational scientists, life sciences and the humanities, social sciences and the public, creating a new vision of how our research can address 21st century challenges.

-It is our hope that when students eventually leave us, they are equipped with the skills and experience that will allow them to become engaged professionals, whether in academia or in the broad range of other careers paths available to our graduates.
+It is our hope that when students eventually leave us, they are equipped with the skills and experience that will allow them to become engaged professionals, whether in academia or in the broad range of other career paths available to our graduates.

 One of our flagship PER initiatives is the Reuben PER Innovation Fund, which allows teams of two or more students from different subjects to apply for small and large grants to run their own public engagement projects.
 This fund allows students to develop their leadership and public engagement skills, as well as start to build a funding track record.
 The students are fully supported in the application process and subsequent projects: all students have access to an introduction to PER interactive session, a funding workshop to help them put together their application and successful projects are mentored by Reuben Fellows.